stylus/stylus/docs/variables.md

       font: $font sans-serif;
     }

-## Property Access
+## Property Lookup

- Another cool feature unique to Stylus is the ability to reference properties defined in the current block (or target mixin) _without_ assigning their values to variables.
+ Another cool feature unique to Stylus is the ability to reference properties defined _without_ assigning their values to variables.
 A great example of this is the logic required for vertically and horizontally center an element, which is typically done by using percentages and negative margins as shown:

      #logo
        position: absolute